ArekRado/canvas-engine/README.md

 # Entity

-It's just a uniq string - think about it as uniq ID from SQL database.
+It's just a unique string - think about it as uniq ID from SQL database.

 ```ts
 import { entity, initialState } from '@arekrado/canvas-engine'